suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 #  Changes to Manifest Metadata Structure {#metadata-structure-overview}

-To accommodate the additional metadata needed to enable these features, the Envelope and Manifest have several new elements added.
+To accommodate the additional metadata needed to enable these features, the Envelope and Manifest are augmented with several new elements.

-The Envelope gains one more elements: Integrated Dependencies.
+The Envelope gains two more elements: Integrated Dependencies and Integrated Payloads.
 The Common metadata section in the Manifest also gains a list of Dependencies.

 The new metadata structure is shown below.